General Guidelines for Being Compliant

 -

-Trading within 5 minute before/after high-impact news events (FOMC, CPI, NFP)
+Trading within 5 minutes before/after high-impact news events

 -